-Torticollis, or a “twisted neck,” isn’t only seen in babies – it can also happen to kids and adults after a bad night’s sleep or an uncomfortable position (like sleeping on the couch or floor).
+Torticollis, isn't only seen in babies – it can also happen to kids and adults after a bad night's sleep or an uncomfortable position (like sleeping on the couch or floor).
 When we sleep in a new or awkward position, the muscles and ligaments of the neck or spine can shift, causing painful pulled muscles or loosened ligaments.
-Although it’s uncomfortable, torticollis is usually nothing to worry about.
+Although it's uncomfortable, torticollis is usually nothing to worry about.
 Most kids feel better in a couple days with rest and relaxation.

 Signs and symptoms of torticollis include:

 - An infant's head that is tilted to one side